 Golgi apparatus-associated proteins with multiple locations

-Approximately 76% (n=826) of the Golgi apparatus-associated proteins detected in the Cell Atlas also localize to other compartments in the cell.
-The network plot (Figure 5) shows that dual locations between the Golgi apparatus and vesicles, as well as the nucleoplasm, are overrepresented.
-The former is in agreement with the close connection between the Golgi apparatus and vesicles in the secretory pathway.
+Approximately 76% (n=853) of the Golgi apparatus-associated proteins detected in the Subcellular Section also localize to other compartments in the cell.
+The network plot (Figure 5) shows that dual locations between the Golgi apparatus and vesicles, as well as the ER, are overrepresented.
+This is in agreement with the interplay between the ER, Golgi and vesicles in the secterory pathway.
+However, there is also an over-representation of genes that localize to the Golgi apparatus and the nucleus.
 Figure 6 shows examples of the most common and/or overrepresented combinations for multilocalizing proteins in the proteome of the Golgi apparatus.

 Figure 5.
 Interactive network plot of Golgi-associated proteins with multiple localizations.
 The numbers in the connecting nodes show the proteins that are localized to the Golgi apparatus and to one or more additional locations.
 Only connecting nodes containing more than one protein and at least 0.5% of proteins in the Golgi apparatus proteome are shown.
 The circle sizes are related to the number of proteins.
 The cyan colored nodes show combinations that are significantly overrepresented, while magenta colored nodes show combinations that are significantly underrepresented as compared to the probability of observing that combination based on the frequency of each annotation and a hypergeometric test (p≤0.05).
 Note that this calculation is only done for proteins with dual localizations.
 Each node is clickable and results in a list of all proteins that are found in the connected organelles.

 Figure 6.
 Examples of multilocalizing proteins in the proteome of the Golgi apparatus.
 SLC39A14 is a zinc transporter that was identified in the Golgi apparatus, ER, and plasma membrane.
 It might be involved in the regulation of the zinc ion homeostasis (detected in A-431 cells).
-RAB20 is a protein that was identified in the Golgi apparatus as well as in cytoplasmic vesicles, and is involved in endocytosis (detected in A-431 cells).
-TMEM87A is a transmembrane protein whose subcellular location and function have not been described previously, but was detected in the Golgi apparatus and nucleoplasm (detected in U-2 OS cells).
+RAB20 is a protein that was identified in the Golgi apparatus as well as in cytoplasmic vesicles, and is involved in endocytosis (detected in U-2 OS cells).
+TMEM87A is a transmembrane protein whose subcellular location and function have not been described previously, but was detected in the Golgi apparatus and nucleoplasm (detected in A-431 cells).

 Expression levels of Golgi apparatus-associated proteins in tissue

 Figure 8.
-Bar plot showing the percentage of genes in different tissue distribution categories for Golgi apparatus-associated protein-coding genes, compared to all genes in the Cell Atlas.
+Bar plot showing the percentage of genes in different tissue distribution categories for Golgi apparatus-associated protein-coding genes, compared to all genes in the Subcellular Section.
 Asterisk marks a statistically significant deviation (p≤0.05) in the number of genes in a category based on a binomial statistical test.
 Each bar is clickable and gives a search result of proteins that belong to the selected category.